FeatureBaseDB/featurebase/docs/getting-started.md

             <manifest>
                 <addClasspath>true</addClasspath>
                 <classpathPrefix>lib/</classpathPrefix>
-                <mainClass>**main.java.StarTrace**</mainClass>
+                <mainClass>**main.java.startrace**</mainClass>
             </manifest>
         </archive>
     </configuration>
 </plugin>
 ```

-We will now create the java directory that will contain our `StarTrace.java` file and create the `StarTrace.java` file:
+We will now create the java directory that will contain our `startrace.java` file and create the `startrace.java` file:
 ```
 mkdir src && cd src
 mkdir main && cd main
 mkdir java && cd java
-touch StarTrace.go
+touch startrace.go
 ```

 This file will be used in the following sections.

 ##### Create the Schema

 Before we can import data or run queries, we need to create our schema.
-The following imports implement the java-pilosa:
+The following imports can be seen from the java-pilosa repo:
 ```
 import com.pilosa.client.PilosaClient;
 import com.pilosa.client.QueryResponse;